mbaumsti/Delphi-App-Watcher/README.md

   - A `TAppWatcherClient` placed on a secondary form **will not work**, as the **main application window takes priority**.
   - This allows for flexible UI design where a **window may act as the MainForm in one application but as a secondary form in another**.

 This tool allows you to **test AppWatcher’s functionality** before integrating `TAppWatcherClient` into your final applications. 🚀

+## Assets
+Some icons used in this project are from [Icons8](https://icons8.com).